Executive Summary

 Acknowledgements

-The NJR continues to work collaboratively with our many stakeholders; the most important, of course, are the patients we serve, and whom we would like to thank for allowing us to use their data.
+The NJR continues to work collaboratively with our many stakeholders; the most important of these of course are the patients we serve, and whom we would like to thank for allowing us to use their data.

 The NJR operational collaboration is a huge team effort.
 Elaine Young, NJR Director of Operations, has demonstrated the great versatility of her leadership and her team.